I Want To...

 - We use innovative, noninvasive technologies that allow us to diagnose lymphedema (swelling) in early stages, and a separate device that uses negative pressure to aid with lymphedema treatment.

-- We offer several convenient locations, including The Johns Hopkins Hospital and the Skip Viragh Outpatient Cancer Building — each in downtown Baltimore — and Green Spring Station in Lutherville, Maryland.
+- We offer several convenient locations, including The Johns Hopkins Hospital and the Skip Viragh Outpatient Cancer Building — each in downtown Baltimore — as well as Green Spring Station in Lutherville, Maryland and Sibley Memorial Hospital in Washington, D.C.

 - Thanks to our close partnership with the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center, we can provide seamless transition from treatment to rehabilitation for patients with breast cancer, pancreatic cancer, head and neck cancer, leukemia and many other oncologic conditions.